-D-Trek, XDS, Mosflm and HKL2000 image processing software are available for data processing, Any of the Phenix, CCP4, CNS program suites can be used for structure determination and refinement, while COOT, Chimera and Molmol are offered for graphical representation of the results.
+The D-Trek, XDS, Mosflm, and HKL2000 software packages are available for X-ray diffraction data processing.
+Any of the Phenix, CCP4, and CNS program suites can be used for structure determination and refinement, while COOT, Chimera and PyMOL are offered for graphical representation of the results.

-The LBSF has a 2019 Leica cryo-plunger for the preparation of cryo-grids for cryo-EM work.
+The LBSF has a 2019 Leica cryo-plunger to prepare cryo-grids for cryo-EM work at national centers.

 Services and Fees, Internal and [External]

 - Protein over-expression, purification, or both; 22.07 [$43.96]

 - 96-well crystallization tray with robot for finding initial lead, $29.43/tray [$40.23/tray]